leapmotion/leapjs/README.md

 ### Options

-Using version 0.7.5 of SDK on onwards, options can now be recognized by the connection.
+Using v0.7.5 of SDK on onwards, options can now be recognized by the connection.

 #### Enabling gestures

-The only currently recognized key is `enabledGestures`.
+Currently, the only recognized option is `enabledGestures`.
 This can be set to either `true` or `false`;

 #### Passing options